Mirantis/mke-docs/content/docs/configuration/configuration-drift-detection.md

 service state is automatically synced back to its original state as described in the `mke4.yaml` configuration file.

-## Disable drift detection

-{{< callout type="warning" >}}
-Disabling drift detection and making changes to services can cause MKE cluster to become unstable.
+By design, you cannot fully disable configuration drift detection, as doing so could cause your MKE 4k cluster to become unstable.
-{{< /callout >}}

-It is not possible to fully disable configuration drift detection in MKE 4k.
 You can, however, configure the system to ignore certain resources and specify certain resource fields for exclusion from the detection process.

 ### Ignore specified resources